 Top Recommended Professional Lawn Care Company: TruGreen

 If you’re battling stubborn weeds or confused about what weed killer is best, it may be time to call in the experts.
-The This Old House Reviews Team’s top selection for lawn care, TruGreen, offers both pre and post-emergent weed control.
+Our top selection for lawn care, TruGreen, offers both pre and post-emergent weed control.

 The specialists at TruGreen can create a custom-made plan to restore your lawn to its former health and make sure it can compete against future weeds.
 The lawn care company offers five annual plans with varying levels of coverage in every state except for Alaska and Hawaii.